owenn/x11-emacs/README.md

 [![Docker Build Status](https://img.shields.io/docker/build/owenn/x11-emacs.svg)](https://hub.docker.com/r/owenn/x11-emacs/)

 Emacs from Alpine community repository with MELPA setting.
+Running the docker image with the options below uses your local $HOME on the host running the docker image.
+Additionally I have added go and git functionality to the image.
+I use this image with spacemacs, and all the go functionality works.

 * Alpine Linux v3.7
 * Emacs v25.3